erathaowl/configs/pi/APPEND_SYSTEM.md

 This applies to identifiers, comments, documentation, docstrings, log messages, diagnostic messages, and internal string literals.

-User-facing strings SHOULD also be written in English unless another language is explicitly required by the user, the task, or the application's existing localization conventions.
+User-facing strings SHOULD also be written in English unless another language is explicitly required by the user.

 # CODING APPROACH